JACGWD/web-iv-2025/week-11b-notes.md

 ## Change folder and Text Domain Names

-1. Inside WordPress's wp-content/themes/ folder, change the "montreal real estate" theme folder name to "montreal real estate your name".
+1. Inside WordPress's wp-content/themes/ folder, change the "montreal real estate" theme folder name to **"montreal real estate your name"**.
 2. In style.css, change the "Theme Name" and the "Text Domain" accordingly.
 3. In functions.php, change the text domains 'montreal-real-estate' in the menu builder code: